Materials-Consortia/OPTIMADE/optimade.rst

 - Simple grouping (``(...)``) and alternation (``|``).

 Note that compared to the JSON Schema standard, lazy quantifiers (``+?``, ``*?``, ``??``) are NOT included, nor are range quantifiers (``{x}``, ``{x,y}``, ``{x,}``).
-Furthermore, there is no support for character class shorthands via the backslash character ``\`` and a letter, nor is there a way to represent a unicode character by its code point (i.e., one has to include it as the literal unicode character).
+Furthermore, there is no support for character class shorthands via the backslash character ``\`` and a letter, nor is there a way to represent a Unicode character by its code point (i.e., one has to include it as the literal Unicode character).

 An OPTIMADE regex matches the string at any position unless it contains a leading beginning-of-input (``^``) or trailing end-of-input (``$``) anchor listed above, i.e., the anchors are not implicitly assumed.
 For example, the OPTIMADE regex "es" matches "expression".